dequelabs/axe-core-npm/axe_core_test/README.md

 ## Why?

-All of the @axe-core/packages that utliize axe-core should match major and minor versions with the @axe-core/package (ie: @axe-core/cli v3.5 should use axe-core v3.5).
+All of the @axe-core/packages that utilize axe-core should match major and minor versions with the @axe-core/package (ie: @axe-core/cli v3.5 should use axe-core v3.5).

 ## How?